top of page

 TIPS AND TRICKS FOR A SUCCESSFUL PERFORMANCE

-• Please refer to the “Nutcracker Hair/Makeup Costume Details” and purchase your performance pieces no less than two weeks before performance to be sure you’ll get what is required.
+• Please refer to the “Nutcracker Hair/Makeup Costume Details” and purchase your performance pieces no less than two weeks before the performance to be sure you’ll get what is required.

 • Two pairs (or more) of tights are highly recommended as the children will be wearing them for multiple performances and this will guard against accidental holes appearing on stage, as well as greatly reduce the number of laundry loads for the week!!
 They can be purchased at Metronome Dancewear.